Wednesday, 25 September 2024

 During the visit of the Queen to Kenmare House, Her Majesty chose the site of Killarney House, a vast Victorian-Tudor mansion, which was the successor to Kenmare House.

-The 4th Earl of Kenmare decided to build a new mansion (above), on a hillside with spectacular views of Lough Leane in 1872.
+The 4th Earl of Kenmare built the new mansion in 1872 (above), on a hillside several hundred yards away from its predecessor, with spectacular views of Lough Leane.

-The old house was demolished and an Elizabethan-Revival manor house erected on a more elevated site at a cost exceeding £100,000.
+The Victorian Elizabethan-Revival mansion was erected on a more elevated site, at a cost exceeding £100,000.

 It was not unusual for the descendants of Elizabethan or Jacobean settlers in Ireland to assert their comparative antiquity in this period by building "Jacobethan" houses.